TurboWarp/extensions/docs/SharkPool/Tune-Shark-V3.md

 🎛️ set (pitch v) of sound [MySound] to (0) ::#666666
 ```

-Sets the effect of a selected sound to a inputted value.
+Sets the effect of a selected sound to an inputted value.

-Effect List | What they Do
+Effect List | What They Do
 --- | ---
 pitch | changes the speed and tone of the sound
 detune | changes the speed and semitone of the sound
 speed | changes the speed of the sound without affecting pitch
 pan | shifts sound to the left (negative) or right (positive) ear
-gain | boosts the sounds volume beyond 100
+gain | boosts the sound's volume beyond 100
 distortion | distorts/crushes sound
 attack | fade-in time when sound starts
 release | fade-out time when sound stops